Mochitto/Markdown2Anki/README.md

 - Removing a tab that contains a cloze in it

 Some common general errors are:
-- The configuration file is missing a necessary option (such as your `vault's name`)
+- The configuration file is missing a necessary option.
 - No cards were found in the input file